-Therefore, those who are tasked with managing a project and delivering it successfully must know how to keep their teams productive.
-One of the most important aspects of that is properly planning their work, and making sure they have the time and capacity to do what they’re asked to complete.
+Those who are tasked with managing a project and delivering it successfully must know how to keep their teams productive and make the most out of resource utilization.
+One of the most important aspects of this is proper planning and ensuring there’s enough time and capacity for project teams to do what’s asked of them.

 In other words, project managers must hone the crucial skill of resource management.
-Your resources are more than just the team, naturally, and every resource plays a part in a project that moves forward without obstruction.
+Your resources are more than just the team, and every resource plays a role in moving the project forward without obstruction.
 When you’re specifically talking about your team’s time, though, then you’re dealing with resource utilization.

 What Is Resource Utilization?